 User Growth.
-Our revenues are driven by the number of our paying users, which include our members as well as users who make purchases of emoticons or purchase virtual items in mobile games offered on our platform, which in turn are affected by the growth in our active user base, and strategies we pursue to achieve active user growth that may affect our costs and expenses and results of operations.
-We have experienced rapid user growth since our inception.
+Our revenues are driven by the number of our paying users, which include our members as well as users who purchase emoticons, virtual gifts or virtual items in mobile games and live music and entertainment shows offered on our platform.
+The number of our paying users is in turn affected by the growth in our active user base, and strategies we pursue to achieve active user growth that may affect our costs and expenses and results of operations.
+We have experienced rapid user growth since our inception, although such rate of growth slowed significantly in 2015.
 Currently, membership subscription fees are the largest component of our revenues.
 The growth of our member base is driven primarily by the growth of the number of active users and our ability to convert a greater portion of our users into members.